IBM-Bluemix-Docs/mass-data-migration/import-data.md

 After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the device user interface and start the data copy process.

 ### Step 1.
 Retrieve your service credentials
 {: #retrieve-service-credentials}

-When you submit a {{site.data.keyword.mdms_short}} request, the service auto-generates credentials on your behalf that you can use to access the device user interface.
+When you submit a {{site.data.keyword.mdms_short}} request, the service auto-generates credentials on your behalf that you can use to access the local web UI for the device.

 To retrieve your service credentials: